davidychow87/react-radio-lab/README.md

 # react-radio-lab

 React-radio-lab is a react component library for node.
 It can be used with [redux-form](https://redux-form.com/7.2.1/) and can be readily modified and stylized.
-You can you the stylize the default circle buttons, or add your own html tags.
+You can you the stylize the default circle buttons, or create your own buttons from html.

-You can style your buttons however you like:
 ![alt text](https://github.com/davidychow87/react-radio-lab/blob/withPics/multicolor.png)

 ## Table of Contents